awsdocs/aws-parallelcluster-user-guide/doc_source/troubleshooting-v3.md

 $ ssh -i $LOCAL_PATH_TO_SSH_KEY $username@$head_node_ip
 ```

-### How to reset a user password<a name="troubleshooting-v3-multi-user-reset-passwd"></a>
+### How to reset a user password and expired passwords<a name="troubleshooting-v3-multi-user-reset-passwd"></a>

+If a user loses access to a cluster, their [AWS Managed Microsoft AD password might have expired](https://docs.aws.amazon.com/directoryservice/latest/admin-guide/ms_ad_password_policies.html)\.

-Run the following command with a user and role having write permission on the directory:
+To reset the password, run the following command with a user and role having write permission on the directory:

 ```
 $ aws ds reset-user-password \